bbatsov/projectile/README.md

 [Perspective](https://github.com/nex3/perspective-el) is a minor mode that provides the ability to manage different workspaces.
-If you need to open many projects at the same time, prerspective can help you keep each project related buffers and windows setting separate from other projects, similar to multiple spaces on MacOS, which allows you to focus on the files of the current active project.
+If you need to open many projects at the same time, perspective can help you keep each project related buffers and windows setting separate from other projects, similar to multiple spaces on MacOS, which allows you to focus on the files of the current active project.